Erin’s Recipe Rundown

 Ingredients You’ll Need

-ingredients for gluten-free gingerbread cookies
+ingredients for gluten-free gingerbread cookies.

 How to Make Gluten-Free Gingerbread Cookies

-gingerbread cookie dry ingredients being whisked in glass bowl
+gingerbread cookie dry ingredients being whisked in glass bowl.

-shortening and sugar being creamed in stand mixer
+shortening and sugar being creamed in stand mixer.

-mixing in the wet ingredients in the bowl of a stand mixer
+mixing in the wet ingredients in the bowl of a stand mixer.

-slowly adding dry ingredients to the mixer
+slowly adding dry ingredients to the mixer.

-dough being rolled and chilled
+dough being rolled and chilled.

-• Scrape the dough onto a work surface and divide it in half.
-Working with one portion at a time and a rolling pin, roll or press the dough ¼-inch thick between 2 large sheets of parchment paper.
-Leaving the dough sandwiched between the parchment paper or plastic wrap, stack the dough on a baking sheet and refrigerate for 4 hours or overnight.
-(You can also freeze the dough for 15-20 minutes.)
+• Prep and chill dough: Place dough on work surface and divide in half.
+Work with one half at a time.
+Between 2 large sheets of parchment paper( or plastic wrap), roll or press the dough down to be 1/4-inch thick.
+Leave the dough between the parchment paper (or plastic wrap) and stack on a baking sheet.
+Refrigerate for 4 hours or overnight.
+For quicker prep, freeze the dough for 15-20 minutes.

 Tip: It’s important to chill the dough for best results so the cookies hold their shape during baking.
 Chilling the dough also gives the gluten-free flour time to hydrate so the cookies has the best consistency.

-gluten free gingerbread cookies cut and placed on baking sheet
+gluten free gingerbread cookies cut and placed on baking sheet.

 Best Icing for Gluten-Free Gingerbread Cookies